Here's how much it costs to open a Papa John's restaurant

 It has never been cheaper to open a Papa John’s restaurant.

-The company is going through a period of massive growth and plans to open roughly 200 restaurants annually for the next several years.
+The company is going through a period of massive growth and plans to open roughly 200 restaurants annually for the next several years, according to an investor presentation earlier this year.

 Now Papa John’s is trying to recruit franchisees to open those restaurants, so it’s offering huge discounts to potential operators in the US.